 What They Do:

-CFOs are senior executives responsible for a company’s financial strategy, risk management, financial reporting, and long-term planning.
-They often work directly with the CEO and board of directors.
+CFOs are high-level executives who oversee the financial strategy of a company, risk management, financial reporting, and long-term planning.
+They usually have direct communication with the CEO and the board of directors.

 How to Get There: